-EU integration on hold?
-The EU report that has been a wake-up call for Ukraine and other candidates
+EU enlargement on hold? А wake-up call for Ukraine and other candidates in the new Commision report

 The European Commission has published its Enlargement Package – a detailed report assessing each country with candidate or potential candidate status.
 It serves as an audit of European integration.